Add §74-c, Pub Serv L; amd §§104.1.2 & 104.2, NYC Ad Cd; amd §263, Town L; amd §7-704, Vil L

 palities to establish regulations for battery storage systems, including

-setback and financial security provisions.
+setback provisions.

 Section 6: Clarifies that nothing in this act requires towns or villages